Anna-K-Data/sql-sales-analysis/README.md

 Overview of the top 3 customers who spent the most money based on completed orders.
 ## Insight:
 Top 3 customers have IDs: 1, 10, 18.

+## Query is available in the SQLQuery5.sql
+## Goal:
+Find out how many orders were completed, pending, cancelled, and returned in percentage.
+## Insight:
+Approximately 69% were completed, 14% were pending, 8% were cancelled, and 8% were returned.